duyanhle-glitch/sample/README.md

 #### Key Observations:
 - **Highest Sales**: The highest sales occurred in October 2018, followed by December 2018 and August 2018.
-- **Increasing/Decreasing Pattern: There is a clear seasonal pattern, with sales increasing from January to October and then decreasing from November to December.
+- **Increasing/Decreasing Pattern**: There is a clear seasonal pattern, with sales increasing from January to October and then decreasing from November to December.
 - **Significance: Understanding this seasonal pattern is important for sales forecasting and planning.
 Managers can anticipate peak sales periods and adjust inventory levels, staffing, and marketing efforts accordingly.

 #### Managerial Recommendations:
-- **Seasonal Planning: Prepare for increased sales during peak seasons by ensuring adequate inventory, staffing, and promotional activities.
+- **Seasonal Planning**: Prepare for increased sales during peak seasons by ensuring adequate inventory, staffing, and promotional activities.
-- **Inventory Optimization: Reduce inventory levels during off-peak seasons to minimize holding costs.
+- **Inventory Optimization**: Reduce inventory levels during off-peak seasons to minimize holding costs.
-- **Marketing Campaigns: Tailor marketing efforts to align with seasonal trends, focusing on promoting products that are in high demand during peak periods.
+- **Marketing Campaigns**: Tailor marketing efforts to align with seasonal trends, focusing on promoting products that are in high demand during peak periods.

 ![tải xuống (20)](https://github.com/user-attachments/assets/0d8c6f26-8715-48b2-88f9-758ba1e236d9)